taskiq-python/taskiq/docs/guide/scheduling-tasks.md

 # Scheduling tasks

 Sometimes you may want to execute some tasks according to some schedule.
-For example, you maybe want to call a function every day at 2 pm.
+For example, you may want to call a function every day at 2 pm.

 That's not a problem if you use taskiq.
 We have primitives that can help you to solve your problems.